Pravallika145-lak/Retail-Sales-Analysis-Dashboard/README.md

 # Retail-Sales-Analysis-Dashboard
 Key Objectives

-Understand the influence of age and gender on purchasing behavior.
-Identify sales patterns across time periods and seasons.
-Determine popular product categories and pricing trends.
-Analyze transaction sizes and their contribution to revenue.
+Understand the influence of age and gender on purchasing behavior, Identify sales patterns across time periods and seasons, Determine popular product categories and pricing trends, Analyze transaction sizes and their contribution to revenue,

 Approach